 What if I moved everything out of the US to a ‘free’ country like Russia?
 Now I have Russian hardware, Russian IPs, a Russian upstream, Russian peers, Russian DDoS mitigation, and a nice .RU domain to top it off.
 What happens next?

-Assuming there were no issues with local laws and government (there would be) and Putin personally loved the site, it would only kick the can down the road to the peering issue.
+Assuming there were no issues with local laws and government (there would be) and assuming I would not be extorted by officials, it would only kick the can down down the road.
 Just as moving VPS companies kicked the can to the next VPS company.
 Just as getting my own IPs kicked the can to upstream.
 Just as getting a stable upstream kicked the can to DDoS mitigation.
-This would kick the can another few years down the road to the upcoming Internet schism, where my website will suddenly be on the Russian side of two new internets.
+This would kick the can another few years down the road to the upcoming Internet schism, where my website will suddenly be on the Russian side of the new regional internets.

 “Whatever America hopes to bring to pass in the world must first come to pass in the heart of America.” — Dwight D. Eisenhower